pgurnig/git-db-reset-hard/README.md

 </div>

 # .git Database: Hard Reset ~1
 This article explores how the .git database evolves through key Git operations: initializing a repository, adding files, committing changes, adding new untracked content, committing again, and finally using `git reset --hard` to revert to the original commit.
-A step-by-step guide demonstrates the effects of `git reset --hard` on the *Working Tree*, *Staging Area*, and *Object Database*.”
+A step-by-step guide demonstrates the effects of `git reset --hard` on the *Working Tree*, *Staging Area*, and *Object Database*.
 <small>
 > If the terms *Working Tree*, *Staging Area*, or *Object Database* are not familiar, review this [brief guide](level-set.md) that explains these concepts.
 </small>